tonyho/app-framework-binder/doc/afb-plugin-writing.md

 ### Arguments for received files

-As it is explained just above, clients can send files using HTTP/POST requests.
+As it is explained above, clients can send files using HTTP/POST requests.

-Received files are attached to a arguments.
+Received files are attached to "file" argument name.
 For example, the following HTTP fragment (from test/sample-post.html) will send an HTTP/POST request to the method **post/upload-image** with 2 arguments named *file* and